Startup

 One of the major challenges faced by startup companies is raising the required amount of capital to fund their development.
 Startup companies sometimes do not generate any revenues at their inception.
 Instead, they understand that they first need to grow, test, and market.

 Doing so requires a considerable amount of funds, and startups can choose among several ways in which to get funding from investors.
-Some of the popular methods of raising startup capital include crowdfunding, angel investment, winning contests, venture capital, financial bootstrapping, applying for government capital, among others.
+Some of the popular methods of raising startup capital include crowdfunding, angel investment, winning contests, venture capital, financial bootstrapping, and applying for government capital, among others.

 Startup Ecosystem